sorayutmild/Unsupervised-Thai-Document-Clustering-with-Sanook-news/README.md

 * Sentence tokenization: CRF
 * Sentence embedding: The best model is [WangchanBERTa with SimCSE](https://huggingface.co/mrp/simcse-model-wangchanberta).
 * Weighted with number of Named-Entities
 After, Sentences are embedded to vector by Transformer model.
-The embedded vectors are weigthed by number of named entities of particular types in sentence. then use these formular to create Document vector representation
+The embedded vectors are weighted by number of named entities of particular types in sentence. then make Document vector representation using these formulas.

 $$
   v_{d} = \frac {\sum_{s \in d}w_{s} \times v_{s}} {\sum w_{s}}